Budget Recipe Blog

 Instructions (20 minutes)

-1. Put EVERYTHING in one large pot: pasta, tomatoes, water, onion, garlic, oil, basil, salt, pepper, and a pinch of sugar.
+1. Put EVERYTHING in one large stockpot: pasta, tomatoes, water, onion, garlic, oil, basil, salt, pepper, and a pinch of sugar.

 2. Bring to a boil, then reduce to simmer.